Skip to content

 How is constipation treated?

-Laxatives are over-the-counter medicine that helps you have a bowel movement.
+Laxatives.
+This is over-the-counter medicine that helps you have a bowel movement.
 Laxatives should only be used in rare instances.
 Do not use them on a regular basis.
 If you have to use a laxative, bulk-forming laxatives are best (two brands: Metamucil and Benefiber).
 These work naturally to add bulk and water to your stools so they can pass easily.
 Bulk-forming laxatives can cause some bloating (when your stomach feels full) and gas.

 Living with constipation